A Little-Known Climate Fund Is Suddenly In The Spotlight

 1) The GCF was created to exclusively serve low- and middle-income countries.

-Specifically its mandate is to help developing countries reduce their emissions — so as to prevent further climate change — and adapt to the effects of climate change already occurring as a result of worldwide emissions.
-This includes supporting projects to build sea walls on the island nation of Tuvalu, create an early warning network to alert farmers in Malawi to floods and other disasters, launch energy companies that will provide rural people in East Africa with solar power and encourage investment in renewal energy companies in Argentina.
+Specifically, its mandate is to help developing countries reduce their emissions — so as to prevent further climate change — and adapt to the effects of climate change already occurring as a result of worldwide emissions.
+This includes supporting projects to build sea walls on the island nation of Tuvalu, create an early warning network to alert farmers in Malawi to floods and other disasters, launch energy companies that will provide rural people in East Africa with solar power, and encourage investment in renewal energy companies in Argentina.

 2) The GCF is pretty new.
 But it's older than the Paris Agreement.

 Five years older, to be precise.
-The GCF was formally created at the 2010 United Nations Climate Change Conference in Cancun.
+The GCF was formally created at the 2010 United Nations Climate Change Conference in Cancun, Mexico.
 That said, setting up an international organization of the GCF's scope and size takes time.
 So it wasn't until 2013 that the GCF was in a position to hold its first round of fundraising.

 Forty-three countries pledged a total of $10.3 billion to get the ball rolling for the first several years — though no exact time period was specified for how long that money is supposed to last.
 So far, the GCF has committed $2.2 billion to 43 projects.